janpetzold/az305-learning/README.md

 Roles can have Actions (Create, Read, ...) and DataActions (e.g. read Blob)

-Access Reviews for identity governance: Who has roles, which groups, app access > checks can also be delegated like "Verify you still need this"

 Azure Blueprints supports Resource Groups, ARM, RBAC, Policies

 # Identity